Chevauchée: 1356 campaign of the Black Prince

 In the summer of 1356, the Black Prince undertook a second great chevauchée.
 This too lacked a clear objective.
 Edward had an estimated 7,000 men under his command.
 The chevauchée began on 4 August 1356, against the city of Bourges.
 This chevauchée differed from the first in that, in addition to the raiding, burning and looting, there was also military action taken against objectives away from the main body of the force.
 Edward burned the suburbs of Bourges, but did not capture the city.
-However, he did capture the less important city of Audley.

 Several small forces of French knights were defeated and Edward paused to besiege and capture the small town of Romorantin, where several French leaders were holed up.
 By this time the army of John II of France was in pursuit.